mariusbalcytis/webpack-bundle/README.md

         register_bundles:               # defaults to all bundles
             - ApplicationBundle
             - AnyOtherBundle
-        path_in_bundle:       /Resources/assets     # this means that require('@ApplicationBundle/a.js')
+        path_in_bundle:       /Resources/assets     # this means that require('@acme_hello/a.js')
                                                     # will include something like
-                                                    # src/Bundles/ApplicationBundle/Resources/assets/a.js
+                                                    # src/Acme/Bundles/AcmeHelloBundle/Resources/assets/a.js
+                                                    # see "Aliases" for more information
-        additional:           []            # provide any other aliases, prefix (@) is NOT added automatically here
+        additional:           []            # provide any other aliases, prefix (@) is always added automatically
     bin:
         webpack:
             executable: # how maba:webpack:compile executes webpack